-5.7.
+5.8.
 International operational experience has shown that loss of the preferred power supply concurrent with a turbine trip and unavailability of the emergency AC power system is a credible event.
-Such an event may affect a single unit, multiple units on one site, or all units on one site.
-Such an event is called station blackout.
+Such an event may affect a single unit, and even all units on one site.
+Such an event is called station blackout and its frequency of occurrence should be low enough to be considered and analysed as a DEC event.

 The term station blackout does not include the simultaneous failure of uninterruptible AC power supplies or DC power sources, or the failure of alternate AC power sources that are diverse in design and not susceptible to the events that caused the loss of on-site and off-site power sources.